-How to 'do' safeguarding in a parish is explained:
+How to 'do' safeguarding in a parish is explained in your:

+- Parish Safeguarding Handbook

-- on the safeguarding pages of the diocesan and national church websites - within the Parish Safeguarding Dashboard
+- on the safeguarding pages of the diocesan and national church websites.

+- within the Parish Safeguarding Dashboard.

-Your parish safeguarding officer has access to these; details are available on our website.
+Your parish safeguarding officer has access to these and details are available on our website.